jlincodes/snack-academy/README.md

 - Have basic prototype ready for extensive testing to ensure smooth, bug-free UI for products view/adding items to cart/checking out

 ### Day 3:
-- Continue testing and fix any found bugs
+- Continue testing and fix any bugs

 ### Day 4:
 - Style application